ai-se/softgoals/weekly-reports/2015-12-10/ReadMe.md

 - **no_conflict**: Conflicting nodes are randomly assigned a value of -1 or 1. <br/>
   i.e, #decisions = #leafdecisions

+Models are sorted below w.r.t to their sizes in descending order

 | Rank | Model | PDF |Conflict | No-Conflict |
 |------|-------|-----|---------|-------------|